Fasolasuchus: Description

-This would make Fasolasuchus the largest terrestrial predator to have ever existed save for large theropods, surpassing the Cenozoic Barinasuchus, the rauisuchian counterpart Saurosuchus at 7 m, and many medium sized theropods as large as Ceratosaurus.
-Like Saurosuchus, it had only a single row of caudal osteoderms, unusual among rauisuchians.
+This would make Fasolasuchus the largest terrestrial predator to have ever existed save for large theropods, surpassing the Cenozoic Barinasuchus, the rauisuchian counterpart Saurosuchus at 7 m, and many medium-sized theropods as large as Ceratosaurus.
+It had two rows of osteoderms along its back; these were likely in a one-to-one ratio with the vertebrae, but like Saurosuchus, it had only a single row on the tail, unusual among rauisuchians.
 It also had a hyposphene-hypantrum articulation that gave the vertebral column extra rigidity.
 This feature is also seen in several other rauisuchians such as Postosuchus as well as saurischian dinosaurs.